Skip to main content

 • Director, Undergraduate Public Health Major Program

-Lisa F. Barcellos is a Professor of Epidemiology and a genetic epidemiologist specializing in diseases of the immune system and is working to identify genetic factors that predispose people to autoimmune diseases and that modulate disease expression and clinical progression.
+Lisa F. Barcellos is a Professor of Epidemiology and a genetic epidemiologist specializing in diseases of the immune system and is working to identify genetic, environmental and epigenetic factors that predispose people to autoimmune diseases and other health outcomes, and that modulate disease expression and clinical progression.

 Phone: (510) 642-7814